elliotpark410/Professional-Portfolio/README.md

 3. Click link under Deployed Link section
 4. To see code, this link will take you to the Github repository
 >https://github.com/elliotpark410/Professional-Portfolio
-5. HTML code is index.html and CSS code is in style.css
+5. HTML code is in index.html and CSS code is in style.css

 ## Website Screenshots
 <img src="Assets\Elliot Park's Portfolio screenshot.png" title="Top of Website screenshot">